 The ongoing innovations: Targeting a regulatory domain

-Following this discovery, Bristol Myers Squibb scientists forged ahead and decided to take a first-of-its kind approach for TYK2: targeting the regulatory domain.
+Following this discovery, Bristol Myers Squibb scientists forged ahead and decided to take a first-of-its-kind approach for TYK2: targeting the regulatory domain.

 Why?
-The team realized going after the regulatory domain would avoid inhibition of the other janus kinases (JAK-1, JAK-2, JAK-3; pronounced ‘jack’).
+The team realized going after the regulatory domain would avoid inhibition of the other janus kinases (JAK-1, JAK-2, JAK-3; pronounced “jack”).

 Additionally, the team uncovered that TYK2’s regulatory domain was structurally differentiated from other regulatory domains found on JAKs, allowing the pursuit of molecules that would bind to it.
 Armed with this knowledge, scientists were able to further explore modulating TYK2 and its role in immune-mediated diseases.

-“Many efforts to target TYK2 have been unsuccessful because they did not use what is unique about its domains,” said Plenge.
+“Many efforts to target TYK2 have been unsuccessful because they did not use what is unique about its domains,” said Ramírez-Valle.
 “It was this distinct regulatory domain, and the fact that our scientists leveraged this knowledge, that made this a breakthrough in the field.”

 The continuing innovations: Advancing the science

-Bristol Myers Squibb scientists brought innovation to existing solutions in advancing TYK2 research.
+Bristol Myers Squibb scientists also brought innovation to existing solutions in advancing TYK2 research.
 As an example, the company was among the first to proactively use a chemical process, called deuteration, to stabilize the structure of a new molecule with the goal of increasing a medicine’s functional life in the body.

 Bristol Myers Squibb’s years of in-house knowledge and research continue to advance the company’s understanding of the science behind TYK2.
 This, in turn, is enabling the evaluation and development of molecules that may potentially make a positive impact on patient care for immune-mediated diseases.
+It has also led to the investigation of the potential for TYK2 inhibitors to penetrate the central nervous system and, as a result, be leveraged to treat neuroinflammatory disorders.

-“Discovering and developing new medicines is a fascinating journey that requires deep scientific expertise, logic and artistry,” said Plenge.
+“Discovering and developing new medicines is a fascinating journey that requires deep scientific expertise, logic and artistry,” said Robert Plenge, executive vice president and chief research officer at Bristol Myers Squibb.
 “While setbacks are inevitable, our scientists come to work each day ready to push through obstacles and drive toward breakthroughs that may reach people around the world and forever change their lives.”

 Robert Plenge, MD, PhD